 Creating word art gifts for students is not a new idea.
 However, the idea continues to circulate because, well, it’s a terrific gift idea!
 It’s quick, easy, and you can customize the gift for each individual student.
 The best part?
 You can do this for each student for the cost of a photo frame!

-I originally wrote this post in 2015 when I was still at The Plucky Pianista Blog, and you can read the original post here.
-It’s one of my top 3 most-viewed posts at the first blog, so I wanted to give it a fun facelift and include it for you right here!
+I originally wrote this post in 2015 when I was still at The Plucky Pianista Blog.
+I’ve given it a fun facelift and included it for you right here!
 This new post contains updates and even more helpful hints to make creating this fabulous gift as easy as pie!

 Ready to dive in?
 Here we go!

 The trending question during recital season, at least in piano teaching circles, is…

 What is an affordable gift I could give my students at the recital?

 Never fear, I have the answer you’ve been looking for!
 Here’s a fun and simple idea that’s easy to create, very affordable, and looks amazing.
 I made these gifts for the first time in 2015, and I couldn’t have been more pleased with the results!
 Drum roll please…

 Ta-Da!
 I was so excited to give all of my students a personalized word cloud/word art gift at our end-of-the-year recital!
 PS: My Skype student had her word art gift, award certificate, and recital participation certificate too, but she didn’t hold them up for the photo 😊 Here’s a closeup of one student’s word art.
 This student is currently majoring in music, so I chose her university colors for her word art gift.

 Beautiful, right?
 I am in LOVE with how they turned out, and my students and their parents loved them too!

 This tutorial is really easy, and I did include all the nitty-gritty details for those of you who enjoy customizing to your hearts’ content!
 Yep, that would be me.